Ankle Sprains: Avoiding the Route to Chronic Pain

 Lower Limb Neuro Examination

-The lower limb neurological examination is part of the overall neurological examination process and is used to assess the motor and sensory neurons which supply the lower limbs.
-This assessment helps to detect any impairment of the nervous system.
-It is used both as a screening and an investigative tool.
+The lower limb neurological examination is part of the overall neurological examination process and assesses the motor and sensory neurons that supply the lower limbs.
+This assessment helps detect any impairment of the nervous system and is used both as a screening and an investigative tool.

 Peripheral Vascular Examination - Key Points